astronomer/docs/software_versioned_docs/version-0.34/configure-deployment.md

 description: Configure your Airflow Deployment's resources on Astronomer Software.
 ---

-An Airflow Deployment on Astronomer is an instance of Apache Airflow that was created using the Software UI or the Astro CLI.
+An Apache Airflow® Deployment on Astronomer is an instance of Apache Airflow that was created using the Software UI or the Astro CLI.
 Each Airflow Deployment on Astronomer is hosted on a single Kubernetes namespace, has a dedicated set of resources, and operates with an isolated Postgres metadata database.

 This guide walks you through the process of creating and configuring an Airflow Deployment on Astronomer.